-The project would enhance waterfront access by providing linkages between a waterfront esplanade and interior neighborhoods.
-The project would provide an inviting to the revitalized Lower Manhattan waterfront.
+The proposed project would enhance waterfront access by providing linkages between the East River waterfront esplanade and interior neighborhoods.
+The project would provide public green space, recreational space and amenities on publicly owned land.
+Therefore, the proposed project is consistent with this policy.